-An insurance company may mention their policy limits clearly, however, lawyers are experts in exposing these.
+An insurance company may mention its policy limits clearly.
+However, our Los Angeles injury insurance lawyers are experts in exposing these.
 Sometimes a car accident victim might have treatment costs well above the defendant’s policy limits.

 But if your personal injury case or any legal case is more than the policy limits, is there anything you can do about it?